Searching for companies with the best transcription jobs hiring beginners and pros? You’re in the right place!

-TranscribeMe is another great company with lots of transcription jobs.
+TranscribeMe is another great and legit company with lots of online transcription jobs for beginners.

-Another great company that hires beginners with no prior transcription experience.
+The company has entry-level transcription jobs and no prior transcription experience is needed.
 You just need to have a strong command of the English language and a decent typing speed.

-To get started, you will need to complete a short TranscribeMe exam and if you pass, your account will be activated and you can heaver over to the work hub to take transcription jobs.
+To get started, you will need to complete a short TranscribeMe exam and if you pass, your account will be activated and you can head over to the work hub to take transcription jobs.

 If not, you’ll get another chance to redo the test in a couple of days.

-You salary as a new transcriptionist will be about$15 per audio hour but get an opportunity to take further TranscribeMe exams that allow them to earn even more money.
+You salary as a new transcriptionist will be about$15 per audio hour, but you’ll get an opportunity to take more TranscribeMe exams which allows you to earn more money.